tidalcycles/strudel/repl/README.md

 - more [mini notation features](https://tidalcycles.org/docs/patternlib/tutorials/mini_notation)
 - not tested

-### strudel

-- slow doesn't work when nested
-- reify should also work for strings

 ## Default Snowpack Readme

 > ✨ Bootstrapped with Create Snowpack App (CSA).